dferguson992/CodeCommitRepoCreator/README.md

 i.e. the role we use for BAU tasks.

 Note, the role we are assuming is a CodeCommit Power User with a 60 minute session duration.
 Least privileged access is not currently enforced.

+One final note, this project deploys stacks with Termination Protection enabled.